hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 **We are really only interested in #1 and #2 from above**.
 When we intially created our `dds` object we had provided `~ sampletype` as our design formula, indicating that `sampletype` is our main factor of interest.

 To indicate which two sample classes we are interested in comparing, we need to specify **contrasts**.
 The contrasts are used as input to the DESeq2 `results()` function to extract the desired results.

+> **_NOTE:_ If we run the `results()` function without specifying `contrast` or `name`, it will return the comparison of the last level of the last variable in the design formula over the first level of this variable.** If the order of levels are not specified, they are ordered alphabetically by DESeq2.

 Contrasts can be specified in two different ways (with the first method more commonly used):